 Morgan received her Master’s degree in Social Work and certificate in Management of Human Services from U-M in 2018.
 Prior to her graduate studies, Morgan received her BSW degree from the University of North Texas in 2014.
 Morgan’s work experiences include disaster response and relief, nonprofit leadership, and development of community partnerships.
 Morgan works with individuals in counseling through career and educational transitions.
 To schedule a counseling appointment with her, please call 734-764-6360.

-Jean Leverich, PhD, LMSW / Counselor
+Jean Leverich, PhD, LMSW / Counseling Center Social Worker

-Doreen Murasky, LMSW, ACSW / Student Program Manager
+Doreen Murasky, LMSW, ACSW / Student Program Manager Senior

 Doreen oversees the scholarship, fellowship, and social work internship programs at the Center.
 In addition, she enjoys providing counseling and developing and presenting dynamic programs, with a focus on holistic life planning through the lifespan.
 Currently, her availability for counseling appointments is limited.